grafana/alloy/docs/sources/set-up/install/chef.md

 ## Before you begin

 - These steps assume you already have a working [Chef][] setup.
-- You can add the following resources to any new or existing recipe.
+- You can add the following resources to any recipe.
 - These tasks install {{< param "PRODUCT_NAME" >}} from the package repositories.
   The tasks target Linux systems from the following families:
   - Debian (including Ubuntu)